mirako-ai/mirako-cli/README.md

 curl -fsSL https://raw.githubusercontent.com/mirako-ai/mirako-cli/main/install.sh | bash
 ```

-This installer:

-- Detects the current OS and CPU architecture automatically
-- Downloads the matching GitHub release archive
-- Verifies the archive checksum
-- Installs `mirako` into `~/.mirako/bin` by default
+This installer will install the latest `mirako` into `~/.mirako/bin` by default.
-- Leaves shell config files unchanged and shows the `PATH` entry to add manually when needed

-Optional examples:
+Some options for the installer:

 ```bash
 # Install a specific version